hchiam/learning-css/README.md

   }

   .example {
-    animation: grow 2s infinite;
+    animation: grow 2s infinite alternate;
-    animation-direction: alternate; /* this will make it grow AND shrink */ }
+    /* the "alternate" keyword will make it grow AND shrink! */ }
   ```